Medical Information

 Life-threatening bleed—controlled with fewer doses of Rebinyn®

-Compared with EHL, a single 80 IU/kg dose of Rebinyn®, followed by four 40 IU/kg doses, was predicted to maintain target FIX levels for a 3-week postoperative period using PK simulations.2
+Compared with EHL, a single 80 IU/kg dose of Rebinyn®, followed by four 40 IU/kg doses, was predicted to maintain target FIX levels for a 3-week period using PK simulations.2

 Rebinyn® vs EHL FIX life-threatening bleed chart